1 in 3 girls & 1 in 6 boys experience sexual abuse before the age of 18.

 The Canadian Centre for Child Protection (C3P) is a charitable organization dedicated to the personal safety of all children.
 The Centre’s goal is to reduce victimization by providing national programs and service to the Canadian public.
 Through the operation of Cybertip.ca (Canada’s tipline for reporting the online sexual exploitation of children), C3P has an expertise and unique window into child sexual abuse and how technology has impacted victimization.

 Due to the COVID-19 pandemic, C3P has seen an increase in sextortion behaviours: children being manipulated or coerced into filming themselves in lewd situations, or being filmed without their knowledge for a sexual purpose.
+If your child has experienced online sexual victimization, check out this resource from C3P entitled “Online Child Sexual Victimization: Picking Up the Pieces”.

 What can guardians do to stop online exploitation?